zbox/.github/profile/README.md

 We are engaged in development of web applications, modules, add-ons.
 We make localizations for CMF / CMS.
 We administer servers and workstations, write documentation and useful articles.

-**zBox** is our global knowledge and development storage.
-Our external distributed storage is [**zMarket**](https://github.com/zmarket).
+**ZBox** is our global knowledge and development storage.
+Our external distributed storage is [**ZMarket**](https://github.com/zmarket).
 It is registered on external services and is intended for delivery of packages and applications.

 <img src="https://raw.githubusercontent.com/zbox/.github/main/img.01.min.svg" width="100%" alt="OctoCat" />